 - PERSONAL INFORMATION.

 - International Transfers.
-IF YOU ARE NOT A RESIDENT OF THE UNITED STATES, YOU ACKNOWLEDGE AND AGREE THAT ALL INFORMATION ACQUIRED VIA THE SERVICES OR IN CONNECTION WITH YOUR USE OF THE SERVICES (INCLUDING, WITHOUT LIMITATION, PERSONAL INFORMATION ASSOCIATED WITH YOUR USER ACCOUNT AND THE YOUR CONTENT) IS COLLECTED BY BLUEBEAM WITH YOUR CONSENT AND TRANSFERRED ACROSS NATIONAL BORDERS TO COUNTRIES WHERE BLUEBEAM AND ITS PARTNERS OPERATE, INCLUDING THE UNITED STATES AND SUCH OTHER COUNTRY(IES) THAT BLUEBEAM MAY ALLOW YOU TO SELECT.
+IF YOU ARE NOT A RESIDENT OF THE UNITED STATES, YOU ACKNOWLEDGE AND AGREE THAT ALL INFORMATION ACQUIRED VIA THE SERVICES OR IN CONNECTION WITH YOUR USE OF THE SERVICES (INCLUDING, WITHOUT LIMITATION, PERSONAL INFORMATION ASSOCIATED WITH YOUR USER ACCOUNT AND YOUR CONTENT) IS COLLECTED BY BLUEBEAM WITH YOUR CONSENT AND TRANSFERRED ACROSS NATIONAL BORDERS TO COUNTRIES WHERE BLUEBEAM AND ITS PARTNERS OPERATE, INCLUDING THE UNITED STATES AND SUCH OTHER COUNTRY(IES) THAT BLUEBEAM MAY ALLOW YOU TO SELECT.

 - EU Transfers to the United Kingdom.
 The European Union Commission has not determined whether the United Kingdom’s data privacy laws, after the withdrawal of the United Kingdom from the European Union, will ensure an adequate level of protection for Personal Information collected from EU data subjects.
-Therefore, on and after the date that the United Kingdom exists the European Union, the transfer of Personal Information will be subject to the European Union Commission’s Standard Contractual Clauses (attached hereto).
+Therefore, on and after the date that the United Kingdom exits the European Union, the transfer of Personal Information will be subject to the European Union Commission’s Standard Contractual Clauses (attached hereto).

 - EU Transfers to Other Countries.
 Where Bluebeam transfers Personal Information to a country that is not within the European Economic Area and is not subject to an adequacy decision by the EU Commission, Bluebeam relies on the European Commission’s approved Standard Contractual Clauses and your consent in certain circumstances.